maxpill/is_nth_run/README.md

 To check if this is the n-th time the app is run call:

+Will return true only on 3rd run.

 ```dart
 bool nthRun = await IsNthRun.isNthRun(3);
 ```

 To check if this is the every n-th time the app is run call:

+Will return true on 5th, 15th, 20th, 25th etc. run.

 ```dart
 bool nthRun = await IsNthRun.isEveryNthRun(5);